whis-19/ethical-ai/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for complete details.

+### License Summary

+**✅ Permitted:**
+- Commercial use
+- Modification and distribution
+- Private and public use
+- Patent use

+**❌ Limitations:**
+- No warranty provided
+- No liability for damages

+**📋 Requirements:**
+- Include copyright notice
+- Include license text
+- State any modifications

+### License Compatibility

+The MIT License is compatible with:
+- GPL (v2 and v3)
+- Apache License 2.0
+- BSD Licenses
+- Most other open-source licenses

+This makes it suitable for use in both open-source and commercial projects.

+### Third-Party Dependencies

+All dependencies are BSD-3-Clause licensed and compatible with MIT:
+- numpy, pandas, scikit-learn, reportlab

+For detailed license information, see the [LICENSE](LICENSE) file.

 ## Support